Nigel Gray: 1980–1981

-In 1980, thanks to the developing Surrey Sound empire, Gray began running his own record label, Surrey Sound Records, from the Leatherhead base.
-Despite having no hit records on the label, the label managed to get lots of good deals.
-However, finances eventually ran out and the record company closed at the end of 1981.
+In 1980, Gray began running his own record label, Surrey Sound Records.
+The label issued 7 singles in late 1980 and early 1981, none of which charted.
+Surrey Sound Records closed by the end of 1981.

 Death

 On 31 July 2016, the members of the Police, Sting, Andy Summers and Stewart Copeland, reacted on a social network to Gray's death, writing: "Nigel Gray recorded the first three Police albums, the first two in his converted studio above a dairy in Leatherhead in Surrey.
 Nigel was a qualified medical doctor who followed his passion into music and was able to use his kindly bedside manner to coax three extraordinarily successful records from a band operating at the time on the tiniest of shoestring budgets.
 We simply couldn't have done it without him, that's the truth".

 Collaborators

 Artists for whom Nigel Gray produced or engineered include: